Account aggregation

-Account aggregation sometimes also known as financial data aggregation is a method that involves compiling information from different accounts, which may include bank accounts, credit card accounts, investment accounts, and other consumer or business accounts, into a single place.
+Account aggregation sometimes also known as financial data aggregation is a method that involves compiling information from different accounts, which may include bank accounts, credit card, payroll accounts, investment accounts, and other consumer or business accounts, into a single place.
 This may be provided through connecting via an API to the financial institution or provided through "screen scraping" where a user provides the requisite account-access information for an automated system to gather and compile the information into a single page.
 The security of the account access details as well as the financial information is key to users having confidence in the service.

 The database either resides in a web-based application or in client-side software.
 While such services are primarily designed to aggregate financial information, they sometimes also display other things such as the contents of e-mail boxes and news headlines.

 Account Aggregator System

 Account aggregator system is a data-sharing system, which helps lenders to conduct an easy and speedy assessment of the creditworthiness of the borrower.